freud14/fake-blog-hacking/README.md

 #### Persistent XSS

 A persistent XSS is exactly the same as a non-persistent XSS except that the persistent XSS is inserted in a DB and all user that arrive on a certain page will be victim of the XSS.
 So, there is a persitent XSS in the comment section of each blog entry.
 The exploit technique is absolutly the same except you don't have to send a URL to a user and just wait that someone came to the page.

+### File inclusion vulnerability

+File inclusion vulnerabilities are vulnerabilities that can able an attacker to include a file not supposed to be include in the page.
+A classic example of this vulnerablity is a web site that take a parameter `page` in the URL to show the good page to the client.
+The URL usually looks like `http://mywebsite.com/index.php?page=home.php`.
+So, if the developper didn't secure his function, it is possible to include many files often on the server itself.
+More rarely, you could be able to include an external file and then execute the content of this file by PHP so doing what you want on the server.

+So, what do we have here?
+There is a `page` parameter.
+If you try to write anyting else in this parameter, you'll see that the `.php` is added at the end of the include function.
+It's not very convenient.
+Also, you can notice that you're not able to include external files because the include file begin with `./include/`.
+But, if we look for vulnerabilities in the include function of PHP, we'll find that `include` had a vulnerability, in old version of PHP, that permitted to skip the end of the include string by inserting a NULL byte in the string because PHP stopped reading the string if it read a NULL byte.

+So now, we know we can possibly include any files on the web server if the user that executes PHP has the right to read these.
+Of course, if thesystem administrators are very dump, we could read the `/etc/shadow` and `/etc/passwd` files.
+But let's suppose they're not for the case here.
+If you do some tests on the website, you may have discovered there is a `admin/` URL with a username and a password.
+So, to discover what are the credentials, we use the file inclusion vulnerability we discovered and we do an URL like this: `index.php?page=../admin/.htpasswd`.
+And boom, we now have a hashed version of the admin user password.
+You can now use any tool that crack hashes and will discover that the password is `admin`.

+To explain the URL, the first two dots (`../`) are there base if you remember the include string was begining by `./include/` so we need to come back because we want to go in the `./admin/` directory and not the `./include/admin/` directory.
+Finally, the `.htpasswd` file is the standard file for Apache HTTP password configuration (Htaccess).